sisco12/Example/README.md

 Once you are connected to the website and you start filling the fields.
 You release that you can put a future birthday and submit the form.

-Solution:
-must be introduced some check at that point.

 #Bug 2
 Bug Title : security